The Population Interventions Unit (PI) aims:

 - The Health Research Council of New Zealand (health star rating [HSR] and tobacco projects).

-- VIVARIUM – next-generation multi-state life-table simulation model
+- VIVARIUM – next-generation proportional multi-state life-table simulation model

 - Health Star Rating (HSR) label impact on food formulation and consumer purchasing